genderkit/genderkit/_articles/salpingo-oophorectomy.md

 ### How do I get salpingo-oophorectomy?

-You will normally need to meet the following conditions to be eligible:
+You will normally need to meet the following conditions to be eligible for salpingo-oophorectomy:

 - persistent and well-documented gender dysphoria
 - capacity to make fully informed decisions and to consent to treatment